Cochlear implant: Complications of cochlear implant surgery

 As cochlear implant surgical techniques have advanced over the last four decades, the global complication rate for CI surgery in both children and adults has decreased from more than 35% in 1991 to less than 10% at present.
 The risk of postoperative facial nerve injury has also decreased over the last several decades to less than 1%, most of which demonstrated complete return of function within six months.
 The rate of permanent paralysis is approximately 1 per 1,000 surgeries and likely less than that in experienced CI centers.

-The majority of complications following CI surgery are minor requiring only conservative medical management or prolongation of hospital stay.
-Less than 5% of all complications are major resulting in surgical intervention or readmission to the hospital.
-Reported rates of revision cochlear implant surgery vary in adults and children from 3.8% to 8% with the most common indications being device failure, infection, and migration of the implant or electrode.
-Disequilibrium and vertigo after CI surgery can occur but the symptoms tend to be mild and short-lived.
+The majority of complications following CI surgery are minor, requiring only conservative medical management or prolongation of hospital stay.
+Less than 5% of all complications are major, resulting in surgical intervention or readmission to the hospital.
+Reported rates of revision cochlear implant surgery vary in adults and children from 3.8% to 8%, with the most common indications being device failure, infection, and migration of the implant or electrode.
+Disequilibrium and vertigo after CI surgery can occur, but the symptoms tend to be mild and short-lived.
 CI rarely results in significant or persistent adverse effects on the vestibular system when hearing conservation surgical techniques are practiced.
 Moreover, gait and postural stability may actually improve post-implantation.

 Outcomes

-Cochlear implant outcomes can be measured using speech recognition ability and functional improvements measured using patient reported outcome measures.
+Cochlear implant outcomes can be measured using speech recognition ability and functional improvements measured using patient-reported outcome measures.
 While the degree of improvement after cochlear implantation may vary, the majority of patients who receive cochlear implants demonstrate a significant improvement in speech recognition ability compared to their preoperative condition.

 Multiple meta-analyses of the literature from 2018 showed that CI users have large improvements in quality of life after cochlear implantation.
-This improvement occurs in many different facets of life that extends beyond communication including improved ability to engage in social activities; decreased mental effort from listening; and improved environmental sound awareness.
+This improvement occurs in many different facets of life that extend beyond communication, including improved ability to engage in social activities, decreased mental effort from listening, and improved environmental sound awareness.
 Deaf adolescents with cochlear implants attending mainstream educational settings report high levels of scholastic self-esteem, friendship self-esteem, and global self-esteem.
 They also tend to hold mostly positive attitudes towards their cochlear implants, and as a part of their identity, a majority either do "not really think about" their hearing loss, or are "proud of it."
-Though advancements in cochlear implant technology have helped patients in their understanding of language, users are still unable to understand suprasegmental portions of language, which includes pitch.
+Though advancements in cochlear implant technology have helped patients in their understanding of language, users are still unable to understand suprasegmental portions of language, including pitch.

-A study by Johns Hopkins University determined that for a three-year-old child who receives them, cochlear implants can save $30,000 to $50,000 in special-education costs for elementary and secondary schools as the child is more likely to be mainstreamed in school and thus use fewer support services than similarly deaf children.
+A study by Johns Hopkins University determined that for a three-year-old child who receives them, cochlear implants can save $30,000 to $50,000 in special-education costs for elementary and secondary schools, as the child is more likely to be mainstreamed in school and thus use fewer support services than similarly deaf children.